 Kyrö Distillery Company designed by Werklig6 May,2014

 Kyrö is a Finnish distillery, housed in a former dairy in the region of Isokyrö, that will yield a high quality 100% rye whisky in 2017 for national and international markets and currently batch produces a root variety for cocktails.
-Design studio Werklig was commissioned by the distillery to create their brand identity, which went on to include a logotype and a custom sans-serif typeface, stationery and packaging designs with inlaid paper and foil detail, that would “reflect whisky culture but also the distillery’s local roots and heritage”.
+Design studio Werklig was hired by the distillery to create their brand identity, which went on to include a logotype and custom typeface, business cards and packaging designs with inlaid paper and foil detail, that would “reflect whisky culture but also the distillery’s local roots and heritage”.

 “The distillery is based in the heartlands of Finnish Ostrobothnia.
 The first batch of the whisky won’t be available until 2017, but an initial product called Juuri (Root) is already in production to be used in cocktails.
 More products will be developed and made in small batch style as the production evolves.
 The company also has clear-cut plans for entry into the international market, aiming boldly at global metropolises such as London, Berlin, Hong Kong and Tokyo.”

 “This sort of brand evolution meant that the identity needed stand the test of time and changes: it had to be clean, fresh and easy to use still after a couple of years when the first whiskys are matured.”

 “The solution was to make all visual elements simple but filled with (hidden) stories.
 Custom typeface called “Napue Sans” was designed from old Napue battle memorial monument engravings (right next to the distillery building), giving a true historical and local flair for the identity.
 Colors were kept to minimum using only black and white with silver and golden accents – silver for clear unaged spirits and gold for matured ones.”